davidthings/spokefpga/docs/_pages/pipeline.md

 ## Introduction

-The purpose of this document is to motivate and describe a proposal that might be helpful in getting some more reuse to happen in the world of FPGA design.
-The target audience will be people who are familiar with Verilog, and who are interested in developing ways to connect IP.
+The purpose of this document is to motivate and describe a proposal that might promote more reuse in the world of small FPGA IP design.
+The target audience will be people who are familiar with Verilog, and who are interested in developing ways to better connect IP.

-An overview of the problem is outlined initially, then the concepts behind pipelines are described.
-Finally, Verilog code techniques for conveniently implementing and manipulating complex pipelines are presented.
+In a sense what follows is all rather known or obvious, and there is little new innovation presented, but that really underscores how strange it is that we don't have a huge range of compatible libraries of functionality to play with as FPGA engineers.

+An [Overview](#overview) of the problem is outlined initially, followed by a [Motivation](#motivation) section with a few "wouldn't it be nice" examples.
+The [Design](#design) section goes through the creation of a systematic pipeline and finally, in [Implementation](#implementation) there are some proposals for how pipleines might be implemented.

 ## Overview

-The first thing that strikes new FPGA engineers is *where the heck are all the code libraries?* There are a few places, like [FuseSoC Cores](https://github.com/fusesoc/fusesoc-cores), [OpenCores](https://opencores.org/), [OH](https://github.com/parallella/oh) but there is nothing like the thousands of libraries available to software developers using Python, Javascript, C, C++, or indeed any language.
+The first thing that strikes new FPGA engineers is *where the heck are all the code libraries?* There are a few places, like [FuseSoC Cores](https://github.com/fusesoc/fusesoc-cores), [OpenCores](https://opencores.org/), [OH](https://github.com/parallella/oh) but there is nothing like the thousands of libraries available to software developers using Python, Javascript, C, C++, or indeed almost any modern programming language.
 Considering that Verilog is *decades* older than some of these incredibly well stocked languages, the mystery deepens.

-What are some of the causes of this lack of compatible libraries?
+What are some of the causes of the lack of rich compatible, composable, libraries?

 - lack of interface standards (eg. even ready/valid connections have different names and different semantics)
 - vendor lock-in - intentional or incidental.
 Libraries provided for use with a particular platform may use platform specific features, making them locked to that particular architecture and often via license unsharable.
 - varying provison of and need for fullness of design makes a module look less appealling (a complete module may feel too heavy to someone looking for a minimal implementation, and vice versa)
 - company libraries don't destinquish proprietary code from code that could potentially be shared, and so it becomes hard to extact code for sharing.
 - lack of a open library tradition.
 When engineers don't have a practice of grabbing code from GitHub or similar, it doesn't occur to them to contribute it back.
 - lack of a connecting component tradition.
-Designs don't seem to emphasize interconnection as a priority.
+Designs don't seem to emphasize generic interconnection as a priority.
 - ASIC designers may have a "one and done" orientation.
 Designs are very focussed on a single target product, not sharable libraries, and when a design has sucessfully made it into silicon there is very little incentive to reuse that IP other than within the same team.
 - the HDL world is split into Verilog and VHDL meaning that much code is "in the wrong language"
 - the very low level HDL operates at means implementation strategies can vary widely, being appealing to some and not to others.